Shashankj053/wordpress-cloudformation-infrastructure/README.md

 ## Overview

-This project demonstrates automated deployment of a production-ready WordPress environment on AWS using Infrastructure as Code (IaC) principles with AWS CloudFormation.
+This project demonstrates deployment of a production-ready WordPress environment on AWS using Infrastructure as Code (IaC) principles with AWS CloudFormation.

-The infrastructure was provisioned using reusable YAML templates and includes automation, scaling, backup, and monitoring concepts commonly used in real-world DevOps environments.
+The infrastructure was provisioned using reusable YAML templates and includes automation, scaling, backup, and monitoring concepts commonly used in DevOps environments.

 ---